tvay11/budgetplanner/README.md

 ## Overview

 This is a simple budget planner application built using C++ and SQLite.
-The application allows you to create a table, add transactions, view transactions, delete transactions, and drop the table.
+The application allows you to create a table, add transactions, view transactions, delete transactions, and drop the table quickly.

 ## Features